 - Mushroom Cauliflower Rice Risotto

 - Frying Pan or Wok - A large skillet works well.
 But if you find you need more room for stir-frying, a wok is recommended for making fried cauliflower rice.

 - Wooden Spatula - To make scrambling the eggs

 Follow us on FACEBOOK, PINTEREST, and INSTAGRAM for even more tasty keto-friendly recipes!

 - 3 tablespoon olive oil

 - 3-4 cloves garlic minced

-- 3 cups cauliflower rice
+- 3 cups riced cauliflower cooked

-- 3 eggs beaten with a fork
+- 3 eggs beaten with a fork (optional)

 - 2 tablespoons unsweetened almond milk